Becoming You With Julie

 Seeded whole grain crackers, pita chips, rice crackers, or Mary's Gone Crackers are all great options.
 Use sturdy chips that won't break when cracking.

-Is pita or naan better with hummus?
+Is pita or naan better for a hummus platter?

 Both work, but pita is the traditional go-to.
 Naan is softer and slightly sweeter, great for a more indulgent feel.
 Warm either one for the best texture.